SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/device-monitoring.md

 #### Collectd.conf

-Unless you opted for the [minimal test configuration provided with thin-edge](#basic-collectd-configuration) you will have to update the collectd.conf configuration file at [https://collectd.org/documentation/manpages/collectd.conf.5.shtml](https://collectd.org/documentation/manpages/collectd.conf.5.shtml).
+Unless you opted for the [minimal test configuration provided with thin-edge](#basic-collectd-configuration) you must update the collectd.conf configuration file at [https://collectd.org/documentation/manpages/collectd.conf.5.shtml](https://collectd.org/documentation/manpages/collectd.conf.5.shtml).
 The collectd.conf configuration file is usually located at */etc/collectd/collectd.conf*.

+{{< c8y-admon-important >}}
->**Important:** You can enable or disable the collectd plugins of your choice.
+You can enable or disable the collectd plugins of your choice.
 This is subject to some notable exceptions, which are listed below.
+{{< /c8y-admon-important >}}

 1. **MQTT must be enabled**.
    * Thin-edge.io expects the collectd metrics to be published on the local MQTT bus.